-5. Common Stock
+6. Common Stock

-The Company agreed to compensate two of its directors in the form of common stock for 2009 and 2010.
-The number of shares issued to each director is determined based upon the equivalent cash compensation accrued divided by the closing price of the Company's common stock on the last day of each quarter for which the shares were earned.
-See Note 7.
+The Company agreed to compensate two of its directors in the form of common stock for 2010 and 2011.
 Both directors are affiliated with the advisory services firm that is currently providing investment banking services to the Company.
+Beginning in the second quarter of 2011, the Company agreed to provide one-half of the compensation of a third director in common stock.
+For compensation relating to 2010, the number of shares issued to each director was determined based upon the equivalent cash compensation accrued divided by the closing price of the Company's common stock on the last day of the quarter with respect to which the shares were issued.